apache/www-site/docs/README.md

 | [{ board[6].name }] | [{ board[7].name }] | [{ board[8].name }] |
 ```

 3. Dictionaries.
-These metadata are used by ASF python style directives.
+ASF Python-style directives use these metadata.

-   ASF python style directive - we know the names and forcing a sequence is indirect.
+   ASF Python-style directive - we know the names and forcing a sequence is indirect.
 ```md
 | Office    | Individual  |
 |-----------|-------------|